roglew/pappy-proxy/docs/source/overview.rst

 | save()     | Save the request, its unmangled version, its associated response, and the unmangled version of the response to the database   |
 +------------+-------------------------------------------------------------------------------------------------------------------------------+

-And here is a quick (non-comprehensive) list of attributes that you can use with ``Response`` objects:
+And here is a quick list of attributes that you can use with ``Response`` objects:

 +------------------+-------------+------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Attribute        | Settable?   | Data Type        | Description                                                                                                                                                                     |